avantrec/soco-cli/README.md

     'sk'         :  Enters 'single keystroke' mode.
 (Also 'single-keystroke'.)
     'speakers'   :  List the names of all available speakers.
     'track_follow' : Prints the track details each time they change.
 Runs in a subprocess.
-Terminate execution using CTRL-C.
+Terminate execution using CTRL-C. Also 'tf'.
+    'track_follow_compact' : As above, but with a more compact, single-line format.
+Also 'tfc'.
     'version'    :  Print the versions of SoCo-CLI, SoCo, and Python in use.

     The action syntax is the same as when using 'sonos' from the command line.